 That’s because Wellington Phoenix and Melbourne Victory are serving mandatory 14-day quarantine stints after playing in New Zealand last weekend and failing to get back to Australia before tough new entry rules took effect.

-New Zealand-based Phoenix are making the biggest sacrifice, relocating to Australia so the season can be finished, separating them from friends and family for weeks, if not months.
+New Zealand-based Phoenix is making the biggest sacrifice, relocating to Australia so the season can be finished, separating them from friends and family for weeks, if not months.

 “The decision to travel to Sydney in an attempt to complete this season, was made as a club,” said Phoenix general manager David Dome.